WoltjenLab/MHcut/README.md

 - first base is a match.
 - no 2 consecutive mismatches.

 The MH can be chosen from 2 flanks.
 MHcut uses a score to choose the "best" flank.
-The score is the number of matches + number of consecutive first matches.
+The score is currently the number of matches + number of consecutive first matches.
+In the example above, *Flank 1* is chosen (score: 9 vs 8).

 ## PAM cut search

                          |||x|||        |||x|||
 	AGTGCCGTTAATCAGAGGTC-GGGCTGTGATGGTC-GGGGTGTTGTCGTTGACGTC
-	                            <------>
+	                        <---------->

-PAM cuts are searched between the MH and the variant boundary.
-In the example above, the first valid cut is between the T and G, and the last valid cut between the C and G.
+PAM cuts are searched between the end of the first exact match stretch of the MH and the variant boundary.
+In the example above, the first valid cut is between the G and C, and the last valid cut between the C and G.

 PAM cuts are enumerated in both strands.
 For each valid cut, the protospacer sequence is retrieved.

 Protospacers are blasted to the genome and the top 5 positions are parsed. *mm0* represents the number of position with full alignment and no mismatch.
 If *mm0* is equal to one, i.e. a unique match in the genome, the PAM cut is kept.

+For each protospacer/cut, we also list other MHs that flank the cut and could be used instead of the one desired.
+Only exact MHs are considered and if at least as close as the target MH.
+The sum of the pattern score ([Bae et al 2014](http://www.nature.com.proxy3.library.mcgill.ca/articles/nmeth.3015)) for all other MH and the maximum score/size are reported for each cut.

 ## Install